D-VAL: An automatic functional equivalence validation tool for planning domain models: The definition of the functional equivalence of planning domain models

 The functionality of a planning domain model is characterised by the set of planning problems that can be solved using this domain.
-For a domain to be able to solve a planning problem, it has to be able to produce the required transitions in the state space from the initial state to one of the goal states.
-Thus, a domain model can be described by the set of transitions that can be produced by this domain model for a given planning problem.
-For a given set of objects, we call the set of all transitions for a domain model the reach set of this domain.
-Defining the reach set of a planning domain model requires the following definitions. \begin{defn} \emph{The reach set of an operator} $o$ over a set of objects {\it Obj} is defined using the set of actions $A_{\{o,Obj\}}$ which is instantiated from the operator $o$ with the set of objects {\it Obj} as $\Gamma(o,Obj) = \{ (s,\gamma(s,a)) \mid s \in S, \ a \in A_{\{o,Obj\}} \text{ and } a \text{ applicable in } s\}$. \end{defn}
+For a domain to support solving a planning problem, a planner has to be able to use this domain to produce the required transitions in the state space from the initial state to one of the goal states.
+Thus, for a given set of objects, we call the set of all tuples of the start and end states of all transitions that can be produced using the operators of a planning domain model as the reach set of this domain.
+Note that these transitions can result from applying any legal sequence of actions to any state that satisfies the preconditions of the first action in the sequence of actions.
+A legal sequence of actions means a sequence of actions such that all preconditions of each action are satisfied in the state that results from applying the previous action in the sequence.
+Therefore, two planning domain models with equal reach sets are considered functionally equivalent as they can solve the same set of problems.
+Defining the reach set of a planning domain model requires the following definitions. \begin{defn} \emph{The reach set of a primitive operator} $o$ over a set of objects {\it Obj} is defined using the set of actions $A_{\{o,Obj\}}$ which is instantiated from the operator $o$ with the set of objects {\it Obj} as $\Gamma(o,Obj) = \{ (s,\gamma(s,a)) \mid s \in S, \ a \in A_{\{o,Obj\}} \text{ and } a \text{ applicable in } s\}$. \end{defn} \begin{defn} \emph{The reach set of a sequence of operators} $seq$ over a set of objects {\it Obj} is defined using the set of action sequences $\Pi_{\{seq,Obj\}}$ which are instantiated from the sequence of operators $seq$ with the set of objects {\it Obj} as $\Gamma(seq,Obj) = \{ (s,\gamma(s,\pi)) \mid s \in S, \ \pi \in \Pi_{\{seq,Obj\}} \text{ and } \pi \text{ applicable in } s\}$.
+Where $\gamma(s,\pi)$ is the successor state of a state $s$ when the sequence $\pi$ of actions is applied.
+A sequence of operators could consist of a single or many operators where some items might be repeated. \end{defn} \begin{defn} The \emph{reach set of a planning domain model} $D$ over a set of objects {\it Obj} is then defined as $\Gamma(D,Obj) = \bigcup_{seq \in SEQ} \Gamma(seq,Obj)$, where $SEQ$ is the set of all possible sequences of operators generated from $D$. \end{defn} For two planning domain models to have equal reach sets, both domains must have the same predicates.
+We can relax this condition by requesting only a bijective mapping between the predicates of equal arities in the two domains.
+Under such mapping, two domains with different predicates but with an equal number of predicates with equal arities can be used to represent the same state space.
+Thus if these two domains are functionally equivalent, they can have the same reach sets under this mapping for any set of objects.